Adopted by the Boulder Public Library Commission, April 6, 2022

-The Boulder Public Library (BPL) Collection Development policy provides a framework for the growth and development of collections in support of the mission of the Boulder Public Library.
-The library seeks to provide a collection that balances viewpoints across a broad spectrum of opinion and subject matter in formats suitable to a variety of learning and recreational interests.
+The Boulder Public Library (BPL) Collection Development Policy is a framework for the growth and development of the collection of library materials and resources in support of its mission.
+BPL seeks to provide a collection that balances viewpoints across a broad spectrum of subject matter and opinion in formats suitable to a variety of learning and recreational interests.

-Collection development at BPL is founded on the principles of intellectual freedom and equal access for all.
-The Boulder Public Library has adopted the American Library Association’s Library Bill of Rights, Freedom to Read, and Freedom to View statements as part of its selection policy.
-The library maintains that only parents and guardians have the right and responsibility to determine their minor children’s access to library resources.
+BPL adopted the American Library Association’s Library Bill of Rights, Freedom to Read, and Freedom to View statements and bases its collection development policy on the principles of intellectual freedom and equal access for all.
+BPL maintains that only parents and guardians have the right and responsibility to determine their minor children’s access to library resources.

 Scope of Collection